joakim/bismark/extras.md

 ### Inline styles

-Inline [styles](/readme.md#styling) (bold, italic and monospaced) may be extended with additional styles from a predetermined set.
+Inline [styles](/readme.md#styling) (bold, italic and verbatim) may be extended with additional styles from a predetermined set.

 	==highlighted==
 	~~redacted~~